Process & Deadline

 Completed applications are then forwarded to the appropriate faculty coordinator for departmental review.
 Certification decisions and letters of appointment are mailed to each applicant directly.
 The turnaround for applications is typically four weeks after the package is received.

 Newly certified instructors are required to attend an on-campus program orientation in the summer.
-The 2017 New Instructor Orientation took place on June 2, 2017.
+The 2018 New Instructor Orientation took place on June 5, 2018 and the alternate session was on August 17, 2018.
 Instructors must attend one professional development workshop every two years in order to maintain certification.

 Certified instructors do not need to re-apply annually.